peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

 An object that enables encoding and decoding text in the given character encoding.
 Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

+<a id="GetEncoding_string_bool"></a>
+### GetEncoding

+    public static PeterO.Text.ICharacterEncoding GetEncoding(
+        string name,
+        bool forEmail);

+Returns a character encoding from the given name.

+<b>Parameters:</b>

+ * <i>name</i>: A string naming a character encoding.
+See the ResolveAlias method.
+Can be null.

+ * <i>forEmail</i>: If false, uses the encoding resolution rules in the Encoding Standard.
+If true, uses modified rules as described in the ResolveAliasForEmail method.
+If the resolved encoding is "GB18030" or "GBK" (in any combination of case), uses either an encoding intended to conform to the 2022 version of GB18030 if 'forEmail' is true, or the definition of the encoding in the WHATWG Encoding Standard (as of July 7, 2023) if 'forEmail' is false.

+<b>Return Value:</b>

+An object that enables encoding and decoding text in the given character encoding.
+Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

+<a id="GetEncoding_string"></a>
+### GetEncoding

+    public static PeterO.Text.ICharacterEncoding GetEncoding(
+        string name);

+Returns a character encoding from the given name.

+<b>Parameters:</b>

+ * <i>name</i>: A string naming a character encoding.
+See the ResolveAlias method.
+Can be null.

+<b>Return Value:</b>

+An object implementing a character encoding (gives access to an encoder and a decoder).

 <a id="InputToString_this_PeterO_Text_ICharacterInput"></a>
 ### InputToString